Facebook is blocked in China: 3 ways to access it

 If the website doesn't load, you might need to disable HTML5 Canvas.
 Just change the settings from Standard to Safer or Safest.

-In good DIY spirit, Shadowsocks is available freely on its GitHub page.
+Shadowsocks is available freely on its GitHub page.
 Download the latest version and extract the zip file.
 Of course, GitHub is blocked in China, so you should set up the connection before you're in the country.
-Otherwise, you'll need to use Tor or VPN to get the install files.
+Otherwise, you'll need to use the Tor Browser or a VPN to get the installation files.

 You won't need to install anything.
 Just extract the zip package and launch the executable.
 You will be greeted with a settings menu.
 Since there's a prerequisite to know already to which server you'll be connecting, this is where you enter the connection details.

 If you set up everything correctly, you'll be greeted with a pop-up saying that the connection is successful.
-Then, you should head to System Proxy and enable Global mode.
-This will make all your data to go through Shadowsocks, allowing you unrestricted access to the Internet.
+Then, you should head to the System Proxy and enable the Global mode.
+This will make all your data go through Shadowsocks, allowing you unrestricted access to the internet.

 Why should you use a VPN in China?

-You shouldn't get the wrong idea that a VPN is useful only because it unblocks banned foreign websites.
-It's an important part of the equation, but it's not everything it does.
-A VPN service is one of the best ways to protect your anonymity on the web.
+A VPN is useful for more than just unblocking banned foreign websites.
+A VPN service offers one of the best ways to protect your anonymity on the web.
 It also protects you from excessive surveillance that can be dangerous when you're passing through places like China or Iran.
-It applies not only to foreigners but to the natives living there as well.
+It applies not only to foreigners but to the natives living in these countries as well.

 Choosing the right VPN provider is paramount when you know you'll be in China.
 If you make the wrong call, you could be locked out of most western internet services for quite some time.
 Here's what you should take into consideration:

 - The ability to bypass the Great Firewall.
-Not all VPNs have a good track record of bypassing their measures.
+Not all VPNs have a good track record of bypassing Chinese censorship measures.
 Do your research in advance, and find the ones that are confirmed to work.

 - Adequate security measures.
 You'll need military-grade encryption with secure tunneling protocols.
 The safer your tunnel to the remote server is, the safer your whole connection is.